mars0i/majure/README.md

 array.
 This is at least as fast as 3opt11, the mutable `deftype` version.
 Maybe slightly faster?
 Kind of a PITA, though, with index constants for each variable, and hand-boxing numbers when using `aset`.
-(On the other hand, it doesn't require four--count 'em!--signatures for every accessor, as the 3opt11 does.)
+On the other hand, it doesn't require four signatures (count 'em!) for every accessor, as the 3opt11 version does.